About

 According to Crosscut.com, ""...El Sanchez is a special comedian; with unparalleled storytelling, quick wit and a bubbly demeanor, [they] can make magic out of any moment.
 Whether hosting The Moth, doing stand-up or hosting [their] own show, [they’ll] have you laughing the whole night and you’ll want to be [their] friend.
 The best advice I can give: Whenever you can see [them], go see El Sanchez."

-They have written for websites Wonder and Risk, Have You Nerd?, Capeless Crusader, Autostraddle, My Kid is Gay, Baberoar and Jezebel.
+El has written for websites Wonder and Risk, Have You Nerd?, Capeless Crusader, Autostraddle, My Kid is Gay, Baberoar and Jezebel.
 In 2013, they were featured on LGBTQ pop culture website AfterEllen’s "50 Hot [Womxn] in Comedy" list, as well as Autostraddle’s, “The Alternative Hot 105.”
 In 2016 they were featured in City Arts Magazine's "Future List," a list of up and coming artists who the magazine predicts will redefine their medium in the upcoming year.
 In 2018, El was one of a collection of contributing writers/featured storytellers in Shout Your Abortion, a book project featuring personal stories of different people and their experiences with abortion that was collected and edited by notable Seattle area artists, writers Lindy West, Amelia Bonow and musician Emily Nokes (Tacocat).

 BONUS RANDOM USELESS FACTS!